evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 ## Browsing history.state.gov's eXist in oXygen's Data Source Explorer

-**Note:** Until an issue with our SSL certificate is resolved, you will encounter errors that prevent you from accessing the remote servers.
+**Important Note:** Until an issue with our SSL certificate is resolved, this method is out of service.

 Note: These steps are optional and used for editing files already stored in the database on history.state.gov.
 The previous section provides a convenient method of uploading individual files to eXist.